Alan Ladd: Return to filmmaking

 When Ladd returned from the army, Paramount announced a series of vehicles for him, including And Now Tomorrow and Two Years Before the Mast.
 And Now Tomorrow was a melodrama, starring Loretta Young as a wealthy deaf woman who is treated (and loved) by her doctor, played by Ladd; Raymond Chandler co-wrote the screenplay, and it was filmed in late 1943 and early 1944.
 According to Shipman:

 It was a pitch to sell Ladd to women filmgoers, though he had not changed one iota and he did not have a noticeable romantic aura.
-But Paramount hoped that women might feel that beneath the rock-like expression there smouldered fires of passion, or something like.
+But Paramount hoped that women might feel that beneath the rock-like expression, there smouldered fires of passion, or something like.
 His black-lashed eyes, however, gave nothing away; it was 'take me as I am' or 'I'm the boss around here'.
 He never flirted nor even seemed interested (which is one of the reasons he and Lake were so effective together).

 In March 1944, Ladd took another physical and was reclassified 1A.
 He would have to be reinducted into the army, but a deferment was given to enable Ladd to make Two Years Before the Mast (the release of which was postponed two years).
-He was meant to be re-inducted on September 4, 1944, but Paramount succeeded in getting this pushed back again to make Salty O'Rourke.
+He was meant to be reinducted on September 4, 1944, but Paramount succeeded in getting this pushed back again to make Salty O'Rourke.
 He also found time to make a cameo in a big-screen version of Duffy's Tavern.

 Ladd's reinduction was then set for May 1945.
 Paramount commissioned Raymond Chandler to write an original screenplay for him titled The Blue Dahlia, made relatively quickly in case the studio lost Ladd to the military once again.
-However, in May 1945, the U.S. Army released all men 30 or over from induction, and Ladd was finally free from the draft.
+In May 1945, though, the U.S. Army released all men 30 or over from induction, and Ladd was finally free from the draft.
 Along with several other film stars likewise spared, Ladd promptly enlisted with the Hollywood Victory Committee for the entertainment industry's overseas arm, volunteering to tour for USO shows.

 Ladd next made Calcutta (1947), which reteamed him with John Farrow and William Bendix.
 Release for this film was delayed.